suryahangam/mnk-banking-system/README.md

     ```

     **Custom Token Obtain Pair View (JWT Integration with 2FA)**
-    This view extends the standard token generation functionality provided by Simple JWT to incorporate an additional layer of security with Two-Factor Authentication (2FA).
+    - This view extends the standard token generation functionality provided by Simple JWT to incorporate an additional layer of security with Two-Factor Authentication (2FA).

         - **JWT Token Generation:**
         Using Simple JWT, this view allows users to log in by providing their email and password to obtain an access token and a refresh token.

-    -**Two-Factor Authentication (2FA):**
+        - **Two-Factor Authentication (2FA):**
         If the user has 2FA enabled, the system generates a One-Time Password (OTP) via the pyotp library.
 The OTP is sent to the user through their preferred method (email or SMS).

-    -**Modified Token Response:**
+        - **Modified Token Response:**
         When 2FA is required, the response omits the token pair (access and refresh tokens) and instead informs the user that they need to verify their OTP.
 This adds an extra security step.

     **Two-Factor Verify View (OTP Verification)**
-    This view allows users to verify the One-Time Password (OTP) they received via their selected 2FA method (email or SMS).
+    - This view allows users to verify the One-Time Password (OTP) they received via their selected 2FA method (email or SMS).
 After successful verification, a new JWT access token and refresh token are provided, granting full access to protected resources.

-    -**OTP Verification:**
+        - **OTP Verification:**
             Users submit their user ID and the OTP they received.
 The system verifies the OTP using the same time-based OTP mechanism (TOTP) with a 5-minute validity window.

-    -**Token Issuance:**
+        - **Token Issuance:**
             If the OTP is correct, the user is provided with a valid JWT access token and refresh token.

-    -**Error Handling:**
+        - **Error Handling:**
             If the OTP is incorrect, the system responds with an error message, indicating that the verification failed.

     **Key Features:**
     - **JWT (Simple JWT):** Provides stateless authentication with token generation for user sessions.